Kim Kardashian West arrasa en Instagram con sus últimas 5 fotos

-Kim Kardashian West (@kimkardashian) realizó en las últimas horas una serie de publicaciones en su popular cuenta de Instagramque están dando mucho de lo que hablar.
-Los 5 posteos de historias y fotografías, sumaron más de 15.124.065 de interacciones entre sus aficionados.
+Kim Kardashian West (@kimkardashian) publicó en las últimas horas una serie de publicaciones en las redesque no te puedes perder.
+Los 5 posteos de historias y fotografías, provocaron más de 18.102.859 de interacciones entre sus fans.

 OMFGGGG I PASSED THE BABY BAR EXAM!!!!
 Looking in the mirror, I am really proud of the woman looking back today in the reflection.
 For anyone who doesn’t know my law school journey, know this wasn’t easy or handed to me.
 I failed this exam 3 times in 2 years, but I got back up each time and studied harder and tried again until I did it!!!
 (I did have COVID on the 3rd try w a 104 fever but I’m not making excuses😉) In California, the way I’m studying law you need to take 2 bar exams, this was just the first one but with the harder pass rate.
 I was told by top lawyers that this was a close to impossible journey and harder than the traditional law school route but it was my only option and it feels so so sooooo good to be here and on my way to achieving my goals.
 A big thank you to @vanjones68 who talked me into going to law school in the first place before introducing me to @jessicajackson and @edyhaney who have brought me along to watch their every move in the court room.
 I respect them so much and appreciate you both for letting me tag along and ask all of the little questions along the way.
 And Bar Bri Law School bar prep- I couldn’t have done it without you guys!
 Setting me up with professors @sam.arlen.farkas and @chuckshonholtz changed my life.
 Thank you guys for putting in the hours and teaching me everything I needed to know!
 10 hour days, daily 4 hour zooms, our in person practice tests week after week.
 We did it!
 I know my dad would be so proud and he would actually be so shocked to know that this is my path now but he would have been my best study partner.
 I am told he was notorious for making fun of people who didn’t pass on their first attempt like he did, but he would have been my biggest cheerleader!
 Bottom line is don’t ever give up even when you are holding on by a thread, you can do it!!!!!
 Set your mind to it and get it done because it feels soooooo good once you get to the other side! ⚖️ 📚